W-A-I-L-A-W-8/redesign/_projects/2024-05-21-drag-drop-page-builder.md

 	images = "/images/projects/widget_properties.jpg"
 %}

+#### Simulating Widget Movement
+An early Figma prototype for testing how a widget might behave when being dragged onto the canvas.

+{% include post-components/gallery.html
+	columns = 1
+	full_width = true
+	images = "/images/projects/simulatingWidgetMovement.gif"
+%}

 #### Parting Thoughts
-Designing a user-friendly, accessible drag and drop page builder was a rewarding and fun.
+Designing a user-friendly, accessible drag and drop page builder was rewarding and fun.
 By focusing on the needs and experiences of our persona, I was able to design a tool that not only met but exceeded their expectations.
 This highlights the power of human centred design and the importance of accessibility in creating tools that resonate with users and drive business success.

+###### MVP of the outcome

 {% include post-components/gallery.html
 	columns = 1